hkirk/swtafp-slides/slides/02/02-function-types.md

 ## Equality

 * Requires equality to be defined for all components
-* Requires components to be pairwise equal in type
+* Requires types to be equal

 ```fsharp
 type RecordTest = { X: int; Y: int }